apify/apify-docs/content/docs/schedules.md

 Before setting up a new schedule, you should have the [actor]({{@link actors.md}}) or [task]({{@link actors/tasks.md}}) whose run you want to schedule prepared and tested.

 If you are planning to schedule an actor run, you need to use the actor before you can schedule any runs.
-Navigate to the actor's page in [Apify Store](https://apify.com/store), click the **Try for free** button, then **Run** it with your preferred settings.
+Navigate to the actor's page in [Apify Store](https://apify.com/store), click the **Try for free** button, then **Start** it with your preferred settings.

 > Your schedule's name should be 3-63 characters long.

 ### From Apify Console

-In [Apify Console](https://console.apify.com/schedules), click on the **Schedules** button in the left side menu, then click the **Create new** button.
+In [Apify Console](https://console.apify.com/schedules), click on the **Schedules** button in the left-side menu, then click the **Create new** button.

 In the **Settings** tab, give your schedule a memorable name, add a description, and choose how often you would like your actor or task to run using the **Cron expression** field.